Harden's 40-point triple-double lifts Rockets past Hawks

 Atlanta had two others with double-doubles.
 John Collins had 17 points and 14 rebounds and Alex Len added 14 points and 10 rebounds.
 The Rockets had a 45-29 lead over Atlanta after one quarter, the most points the Hawks have allowed in the first quarter this season.
 Harden scored 22 and the Rockets shot 63.6 percent from the field.

 The Rockets stretched the lead to 23 when Eric Gordon made one of two free throws with 8:10 left to make it 58-35.
 The Hawks pulled to within 77-62 at halftime when Allen Crabbe made a trey at the buzzer.
-Atlanta made a charge midway in the third quarter and cut the lead to four points when Collins slammed a pass from Young to make it 87-83 with 3:57 left.
-But the Rockets answered with 3-pointers from Harden and McLemore and used a 12-3 run for a 99-85 lead entering the final quarter.
+Atlanta made a charge midway in the third quarter and cut the lead to four points when Crabbe hit a 3-pointer to make it 87-83 with 3:37 left.
+But the Rockets answered with 3-pointers from Harden and McLemore and used a 12-2run for a 99-85 lead entering the final quarter.

 The Rockets were playing without guard Russell Westbrook, who took the night off on scheduled rest.
 The Hawks were without veteran Jabari Parker (right shoulder impingement) and rookie Bruno Fernando (personal reasons).